|

 This publication must now be the primary reference English language translation.

 The book is primarly a new translation of the very succinct sutras.
-Yet it is also so much more - the translator evidenly has an advanced understanding of the principles and processes of meditation, and the attainments possible.
+Yet it is also so much more - the translator evidently has an advanced understanding of the principles and processes of meditation, and the attainments possible.
 They are therefore able to discern and clarify the most important and subtle aspects of the text, which an ordinary translator could not.
 Thus the text is brought back to clarity and its original directness for the non sanscrit reader in a way all the other translations really don’t.

 Any aspirant meditator will know the text as the fundamental starting point for practice, yet the english language translations have always seemed vague and unsatisfying.
 As a proficient meditator himself the translator focusses in on the crucial aspects in order to explain and reveal Patanjali's available insights for aspirant meditators.